kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

         someName: someValue
 ```
 ## Add Selector Labels

-The following example adds labels and Selector labels to a Deployment and Service.
+Add labels to Resource selectors and templates with the `labels.includeSelectors` field.
+Selector labels should not be changed after Workload and Service Resources have been created in a cluster.
 This is equivalent to using the `commonLabels` field.

+The following example adds labels and selector labels to a Deployment and Service.

 1. Create a Kustomization file.
 ```yaml